rage/java-programming/data/part-6/1-objects-within-objects.md

 Kun ruokalista on valmis, kokeile sitä seuraavalla esimerkkikoodilla. -->
 <h2>Clearing the Food List</h2>

 Implement the `public void clearMenu()` method, which clears the menu.
 The `ArrayList` class has a method which is useful here.
-NetBeans can hint at the available methods when you type the object name an a dot.
+NetBeans can hint at the available methods when you type the object name and a dot.
 Try to write `meals.` inside the method frame and see what happens.

 Once the menu is ready, try it with the following example code.